scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 Besides their stunning performance, deep learning models face a lot of resistance for production usage because they are considered to be a black box.
-Technically deep learning models are a series of non-linear feature space transformations, it is hard to understand the individual processing steps a deep learning network performs.
+Technically, deep learning models are a series of non-linear feature space transformations, so it is not easy to understand the individual processing steps a deep learning network performs.
 Techniques exist to look over a deep learning model’s shoulder.
 The one we are using here is called LIME [lime]_.
 LIME takes the